 - 9am - 10am: Meeting for Advisers (Stackhouse Theater)

 - 10am - 12pm: Academic Fair (Leyburn Library)

-- 12pm: Lunch with Advisees (Pick up at Elrod Commons/Evans Dining Hall) **instructions below
+- 12pm: Lunch with Advisees (Pick up at Evans Dining Hall) **instructions below

 - 3:30pm: Students "Pick-One" Registration

 **Advisees have been instructed to meet advisers at their office at noon unless the adviser tells them otherwise.
-Please make sure everyone gets lunch from the correct location (Elrod Living Room (A-Keen) or Evans Dining Hall (Kerin-Z)) before sitting wherever you prefer.
+Everyone will pick up lunch in Evans Dining Hall this year.

 - CREDITS REQUIRED FOR GRADUATION: For students in the classes of 2020, 2021, and beyond, the number of credits required for graduation is now 120.